Noble School of Ballet

 9 month commitment - ballet training program - age 5 & up

-The Noble School is an homage to the late Duncan Noble, one of Natalie’s most influential teachers who embodied ballet itself.
+The Noble School is an homage to the late Duncan Noble, one of our founders' most influential teachers who embodied ballet itself.
 He taught not only the steps and technique he learned so long ago, but his great reverence for the art’s fine etiquette, discipline and history.
 Students of the Noble School will be taught not only technical precision, but respect for the art, and love of movement itself carried on through the generations from one great teacher to the next.
 As the dancer advances and matures, complexity and number of classes per week is added, as well as performance opportunities.
-Advanced dancers have the opportunity of taking up to 7 classes per week and performing multiple times throughout the year.

 *Class placement is based upon technical proficiency and maturity.
 Placement is not set in stone.
-If any issues arise at all, please don't hesitate to contact Natalie!
+If any issues arise, please don't hesitate to contact Brandy!
 Communication is very important for the best experience possible.

 These dancers are ready to build their skills and coordination needed to technically grow in the ballet discipline, while new concepts are introduced creatively to keep ballet exciting.